 Debt owed to the state or local government may be described generally as civic debt.
 In North Carolina and other states, civic debt can be the result of court-related debt or other debts owed to the state or local municipalities, including parking tickets, unpaid utility payments or fines from toll roads.
-Court-related
+Court-related debt may be the result of monies owed to the government through civil judgments or criminal court financial obligations.

 Criminal court debt includes, but is not limited to financial obligations incurred through bail, court fines and fees, jail costs, probation or supervision, and participation in mandatory programs.
 For example, if a person is charged with a felony and fails to pay bail, that person generally has to sit in jail awaiting trial.
-Pre-trial incarceration drastically increases the likelihood that someone will plead guilty and be convicted of a crime they may not have committed.
-Per a Philadelphia study, pre-trial detention leads to a "13% increase in the likelihood of being convicted . . . a 41% increase in the amount of non-bail court fees owed and a 42% increase in the length of the incarceration sentence."
+Pre-trial incarceration drastically increases the likelihood that someone will plead guilty and be convicted of a crime they may not have committed.8 Per a Philadelphia study, pre-trial detention leads to a "13% increase in the likelihood of being convicted . . . a 41% increase in the amount of non-bail court fees owed and a 42% increase in the length of the incarceration sentence."9